 By 16 February 1942 - the time of the fall of Singapore - he was reported as "Missing".
 It was not until 1 November 1943 that it was confirmed that he was a P.O.W.
 In the meantime, just a few months after the fall of Singapore his widowed mother died, not knowing the fate of her son.

 After the Japanese surrender on the 2 September 1945 Arthur was "recovered from the Japanese at Singapore" on 5 September, put on a ship back home a week later, and he finally disembarked in Sydney on 16 September 1945.
 He was suffering from Malaria and spent a little time in hospital at Heidelberg, Victoria after his return recovering from this.

 At the time of his discharge from the army on 3 December 1945 he was serving with the 4 Australian Reserve Motor Transport Company as a Private and a Group III Mechanic.
 He was 42 years and 11 months old and he was described as 5 feet 9 1/2 inches tall, with a medium complexion and medium hair.
 He had 3 children under the age of 16 years and 2 children over the age of 16 years.

 Arthur married Doris McClackarty, daughter of George McClackarty and Sarah Unknown, in prob Victoria, Australia.
 (Doris McClackarty was born in 1903 in Surrey, England.)

-Arthur next married Margaret Elliot Cowles, daughter of William Charles Walter Cowles and Octavia Angelina Henderson Clark, in 1934 in Woollahra, New South Wales, Australia.
+Arthur next married Margaret Elliot Cowles, daughter of William Charles Walter Cowles and Octavia Angelina Henderson Clark, in prob Victoria, Australia.
 (Margaret Elliot Cowles was born in 1905 in Mosman, New South Wales, Australia and died on 9 May 1974 in Ballarat, Victoria, Australia.)